RaniaZarka/RaniaZarka/README.md

-### Hi there 👋
+### Hi there!👋
+.
+ 🔭 I’m currently studying Computer Sciences at Zealnd Business Acadamy, 4th semester

+ 🌱 I’m currently learning mobile app, IT Security and Microsoft SQL Server Databses

+ ✨ I learned, in previous semester, C#, Web Services, HTML, CSS, Typescript, Python, MS SQL Server Databases, Design Scrum and XP

+ 📫 How to reach me: raniazarka@hotmail.com

 <!--
 **RaniaZarka/RaniaZarka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently studying Computer Sciences at Zealnd Business Acadamy, 4th semester
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning mobile app, IT security and databses
+- ✨ I learned, in previous semester, C#, web services, HTML, CSS, Typescript, Python, databse, design
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: raniazarka@hotmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->